 “Good,” Kiluron declared.
 “I feel a need to go swing a sword at something, clear my head.
 All of this sitting inside with papers all day is making me twitchy.”

 He leapt to his feet then and hurried from the chamber before Doil could come up with something else that he needed to do.
 Honestly, he didn’t understand how Doil could bear to spend so long couped up inside, pouring over dusty tomes and piles of paper with cramped, tiny, nearly illegible script upon them.
-After less than a morning of it, Kiluron was inevitably ready to scream from the tedium of it.
-That the feeling only made him feel even more inadequate for his position as Merolate’s Prime only made the feeling more intense, so going down to the practice yard to vent his frustrations might help the former feeling, but it only made him more guilty.
+After less than a morning of it, Kiluron was inevitably ready to scream from the tedium.
+That the feeling only made him feel even more inadequate for his position as Merolate’s Prime only made it more intense, so while going down to the practice yard to vent his frustrations might help the former feeling, it only made him more guilty.